 Flexing for You

-The PSTA North County Connector is a flexible-route neighborhood circulator service that provides a combination of door-to-door service via advance reservation and travel along a fixed circulatory route serving designated stops.
+The PSTA North County Connector was a flexible-route neighborhood circulator service that provided a combination of door-to-door service via advance reservation and travel along a fixed circulatory route serving designated stops.
 A fleet of cutaway vans enable customers to travel from their doorstep to school, work, shopping, and other local destinations within their flex zone.

-With a reservation, one can travel virtually anywhere within the flex zone.
-Customers can also walk up to designated stops along the fixed route and wait for the van to arrive, just like a regular fixed bus route.
-Connections to points of interest (such as schools, shopping centers, and government buildings) and PSTA Local routes are made at specific points within the flex zone.
+With a reservation, one could travel virtually anywhere within the flex zone.
+Customers could also walk up to designated stops along the fixed route and wait for the van to arrive, just like a regular fixed bus route.
+Connections to points of interest (such as schools, shopping centers, and government buildings) and PSTA Local routes were made at specific points within the flex zone.

 Following the launch of HART Flex by Hillsborough Area Regional Transit (HART), PSTA was already planning its own flex van service aimed at serving residents in northern Pinellas County, most of which had no access to transit services.
 Additionally, much of northern Pinellas mainly comprises of subdivisions by which normal transit buses are too large to access, making the use of cutaway vans more viable to carry out the services needed.
 Three flex zones were identified; Oldsmar/Countryside/Tampa, Dunedin/Palm Harbor, and East Lake, which all began service on December 10, 2012.
 While the Oldsmar/Countryside/Tampa and Dunedin zones have become sustainable, the East Lake zone suffered lower than projected ridership and as a result, was eliminated on October 11, 2015.